 Senior Showmanship - exhibitors in grades 9-12 of the current school year.

 Exhibitors may show either a registered ewe or commercial ewe for showmanship.
 Exhibitors must use their own ewe for showmanship.
 Exhibitors must be entered in either the registered ewe or commercial ewe shows to be eligible to participate in showmanship classes.

 Ewe Lambs - All ewe lambs must be carrying all milk teeth at the time of check-in.
-Lambs which show one or both teeth of the first pair of permanent incisors will not be eligible to show in the Ewe Lamb Class.
+Lambs which have lost a deciduouse incisor, or show one or both teeth of the first pair of permanent incisors will not be eligible to show in the Ewe Lamb Class.

-8. 1st and 2nd place entries in the Ewe Lamb and Yearling classes will compete in the Registered Breed Champion class.
+10. 1st and 2nd place entries in the Ewe Lamb and Yearling/Aged classes will compete in the Registered Breed Champion class.
 A Breed Champion and Reserve Breed Champion will be selected.

 Grand Champion Breeding Ewe Class - Each registered breed will be represented by their Champion and Reserve Champion in the Grand Drive.
 These ewes will be judged and an overall Grand Champion and Reserve Champion will be selected.

 First and second place class winners in the commercial ewe show will compete in the Grand Champion Commerical Ewe Drive.
 A Champion and Reserve Champion Commercial Ewe will be selected.
 (Registered and Commercial Ewes will not be judged against one another.)

 11. Awards will be presented to the Grand Champion Registered Ewe, Reserve Champion Registered Ewe, Grand Champion Commercial Ewe, and Reserve Champion Commercial Ewe.